 Gesher Galicia proudly announces the completion of the indexing of the Tarnopol 1910 Jewish Census, the last official Galician census conducted by the Austrian government.

+To view the list of surnames found in this enumeration, click here.
+To view the list of street names click here.
 To donate to this important project click here.
 To read about donation levels scroll down.

 Although the Austrian Empire – and the Polish government, which followed after the collapse of the Empire – conducted censuses over an eighty-year period, very few original enumerations with names have survived.
 Tarnopol, a large city about 128 miles east of Lemberg (Lwow, Lviv,) attracted residents from all over Galicia, and even further afield, so the 1910 census is one of the more important records of its kind for Galician researchers and academics.
 Containing almost 14,000 names, it enumerates every Jewish resident living in Tarnopol in 1910, along with information on people who had moved away permanently, or were studying in other locales, provided by family members.
 Entire households are listed together with house numbers, professions, and ages, with relationships clearly delineated.